Donvine254/Tech-Tales-Client/README.md

 This project is a simple school blog for software developers students and senior developers who would like to share their solutions to various coding problems or practice blogging as a way of learning.
 The blog is a collaborative approach where everyone can be an author and thus can create, read, edit or delete blogs, create, read, edit or delete comments and exchange ideas with others.

 ## Tech-Tales Backend API
-You can use this api in with the front-end tech-tales available here [see repo](https://github.com/Donvine254/Tech-Tales-Server)
+You can use this api in with the back-end api available here [see repo](https://github.com/Donvine254/Tech-Tales-Server)

 *You will need to ensure that the backend is up and running before starting the application.*